pradumancodes/Movie-recommender-System-Machine-Learning-/README.md

 🎬 Movie Recommender System
-A machine learning-based movie recommendation system that suggests movies based on user preferences.
-It utilizes collaborative filtering and content-based filtering techniques to provide personalized recommendations.
+A content-based movie recommendation system built with Streamlit.
+It suggests similar movies and fetches posters using the TMDb API.

-Features
+🚀 Features
+✅ Movie recommendations based on similarity
+✅ Interactive UI with Streamlit
-✅ Personalized movie suggestions
+✅ Fetches movie posters from TMDb API

-✅ Content-based & collaborative filtering
+🛠️ Tech Stack
-✅ Built using Python, Pandas, Scikit-Learn
+Python, Pandas, Scikit-learn
-✅ Interactive UI (if applicable)
+Streamlit (for UI)
+Pickle (for model storage)
+TMDb API (for fetching posters)